UMD-Wave-Chaos/RCM_Measurements/README.md

 Acknowledgements
 ==========================================================================================
 Many thanks to Bisrat Addissie, who started this project for his PhD work and provided the baseline code that allowed me to continue.
+Additional thanks to Professors Antonsen, Anlage, Ott, and the UMD Wave Chaos group for support and allowing this work to continue.

 Version Description